 - Stir together cookie mix, baking soda, cinnamon, ginger and cloves in small bowl.

-- Beat into butter mixture at low speed until well blended.
+- Add flour ingredients into butter mixture and beat at low speed until well blended.

 - Chill 3 hours or overnight.

 - Heat over to 350 degrees.
 Shape dough into 1 inch balls and roll in sugar.

 - Place on ungreased cookie sheet 2 inches apart.